 Let's apply the above strategies to the sample company.
-The revised matrix below indicates strategy recommendations based on three-year financial projections and additional management estimates regarding market changes.
-The arrows indicate predicted movement of the product over time.
+The revised matrix on the following page indicates strategy recommendations based on three-year financial projections and additional management estimates regarding market changes.
+The arrows indicated predicted movement of the product over time.

-BCG Growth Share Matrix for Sample Company -Three Years from Now
+BCG Growth Share Matrix for Sample Company - Three Years from Now